xmindltd/nevermind/README.md

 * Number of fonts

-    Since NeverMind is [OpenType STD fonts](https://typofonderie.com/font-support/language-support/), you can actually generate millions of fonts by combine these three factors inside their range:
+    Since NeverMind conforms to [OpenType STD](https://typofonderie.com/font-support/language-support/), you can actually generate millions of fonts by combine these three factors inside their range:
     Slant: 0 -13 (represent italic)
     Width:  60 -100
     Weight: 100 - 700